juicedata/juicefs/docs/en/how_to_sync_the_same_account.md

-# Sync account on multiple hosts
+# Sync Account on Multiple Hosts

 JuiceFS supports POSIX compatible ACL to manage permissions in the granularity of directory or file.
 The behavior is the same as a local file system.

 In order to make the permission experience intuitive to user (e.g. the files accessible by user A in host X should be accessible in host Y with the same user), the same user who want to access JuiceFS should have the same UID and GID on all hosts.